 Pin the center-front mark on the band to the V’s point.
 With the reinforcing stitching (body side) up, sew for 2 in. on either side of the V’s point.
 As you pass the V’s point, shift the bulk around the needle to continue stitching.

-Binding is constructed as for round neck, except for separate stitching in V area.
+Binding is constructed as for round neck, except for separate stitching in the V area.

 At this point, you can even out the seam-allowance width, but never grade or clip the seam allowance, which will weaken the seam and cause distortion.
 To create a similar binding on a V-neckline, follow the steps in A bound V-neckline.